Magnus Barefoot: Legacy

 The earliest-known native Irishman to have been named Magnus may have been the son of Muirchertach's greatest rival, Domnall Ua Lochlainn; Magnus became a name among the Ulaid during the 12th century.
-According to Morkinskinna, tribute from Ireland was received in Norway as late as about twelve years after Magnus' death.
+According to Morkinskinna, tribute from Ireland was received in Norway as late as about twelve years after Magnus's death.

 Magnus became the subject of at least two Gaelic ballads as the character Manus Mór.
 In the best-known version, he returns to Norway after an expedition to the west; he is killed in the second version.
-The different versions are probably derived from Magnus' two expeditions.
+The different versions are probably derived from Magnus's two expeditions.
 There are also traditions concerning Magnus in Scotland in legends, poems and local history.

 In modern times, a "Magnus Barelegs festival" has been held near Downpatrick at Delamont Country park bi-annually.
-Traditionally held on the last weekend of August every second year (27th&28 August 2022) it is organised, funded and carried out by the Magnus Viking Association.
+Traditionally held on the last weekend of August every second year (27 and 28 August 2022) it is organised, funded and carried out by the Magnus Viking Association.
 There is a beer named after his sword, Legbiter.
 In Norway, according to Førsund, Magnus has "been reduced to a sigh" in history books; little remains to commemorate him.
 When King Magnus was killed in an ambush by the Men of Ulster, his sword was retrieved and sent home.